wang-jun-hao/tp/docs/team/wang-jun-hao.md

   * What it does: Restricts editing and deleting of medical notes to the doctor who authored them.
   * Justification: Medical notes are important sensitive information that affect treatment decisions.
 The integrity of medical notes should be protected.
 This feature prevents tampering of medical notes by other doctors.
-  * Highlights: This feature interacts with the login and model context feature to check for account match.
+  * Highlights: This feature interacts with login and model context features to check for account match.

-* **New Feature**: Display of medical notes in patient profile page
+* **New Feature**: Display of medical notes in reverse chronological order
-  * What it does:
+  * What it does: Sorts medical notes in reverse chronological order and display them in patient profile page

-* **New Feature**: Reverse chronological sorting of medical notes within list

 * **New Feature**: Added support for `BMI` for patients
-  * Highlights: Auto computation of a patient's `BMI` from `Height` and `Weight` fields.
+  * What it does: Auto computation and storing of a patient's `BMI` from `Height` and `Weight` fields if present.

-* **New Feature**: Added support for `MCR` for doctors

-  * What it does: allows the user to undo all previous commands one at a time.
-Preceding undo commands can be reversed by using the redo command.
-  * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
-  * Highlights: This enhancement affects existing commands and commands to be added in future.
-It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=wang-jun-hao)

 * **Project management**:
-  * Managed all releases `v1.2.1` - `v1.4` (3 releases) on GitHub
+  * Managed releases `v1.2.1` - `v1.4` (3 releases) on GitHub
+  * Created and wrapped up milestones `v1.1` - `v1.4` on GitHub
+  * Created branches on team repo for integration

 * **Enhancements to existing features**:
   * Updated the GUI color scheme (Pull requests [\#33](), [\#34]())